 The Projectors in the room including Werner fired their weapons.
 In the confusing light display that followed, Bergmann threw the door open and rolled out onto the ground.
-She slammed her conducting glove on to the ground, and the dirt and rock beneath her touch cracked and shot upward, forming a tall wall of earth.
+She slammed her conducting glove on to the earth, and the dirt and rock beneath her touch cracked and shot upward, forming a tall wall.
 There were several high square windows cut into the wall and a makeshift set of staircases leading to them.
 The thud of Projector conducting bolts and gunfire resounded against the wall.
 It shook but remained standing.

 “Shit, Werner,” Cadence chuckled nervously after giving a low whistle.
-“You Capricornians sure are efficient.
+“Ya Capricornians sure are efficient.
 Everything’s good, right?”

 Werner signaled them to advance out of the cabin one by one.
 The Projectors aside from Werner went first with Kleine and Brandt providing cover with grenade throws.
 Werner provided cover fire for the duo before he exited.
 He climbed up to the centermost bird’s nest and aimed his conductor.